How Long Does It Take to Crochet That?

 • Weight per skein — how many grams or ounces one full skein weighs.

-• The total amount the pattern calls for — either the number of skeins, or the total meters/yards.
+• Total amount the pattern calls for — either the number of skeins, or the total meters/yards.

 This is the secret sauce.
-Crochet (or knit) for a little while — even 15 to 30 minutes is enough — then enter:
+Crochet (or knit) for a little while — even 15 to 30 minutes is enough — then drop these two numbers in.

-• Minutes crocheted — how long you’ve been working.
-A rough number is fine; the more accurate, the better.
+• Minutes crocheted so far — a rough total is fine; the more accurate, the better.

-• Weight crocheted so far — pop your work onto a kitchen scale and weigh it in grams (or ounces, if you’re working in imperial).
-Tip: tare the scale first if your project is on a stitch holder or stitch markers.
+• Weight of the part you’ve crocheted — pop your work onto a kitchen scale and weigh it.
+Tip: tare the scale first if your project is on stitch markers or a holder.

-You’ll see four numbers, all based on your own crocheting speed:
+Once you hit Calculate, you’ll see four numbers — all based on your own crocheting speed:

-• Total minutes — the same number in raw minutes, handy if you’re planning small daily sessions.
+The same number in raw minutes — handy for planning small daily sessions.

-• Days at 4 hr/day — a friendlier way to picture finish dates if you crochet about four hours a day.
+A friendlier picture of your finish date if you crochet about four hours a day.

-• Yarn remaining & time remaining — how much yarn (and how many hours) are still ahead of you.
+How much yarn and how many hours are still ahead of you.

 • Work for at least 15–30 minutes before measuring.
-The more you crochet, the more your speed evens out and the closer the estimate gets.
+Your speed evens out the longer you go, so the estimate gets sharper.

 • Match the stitch you’ll use most.
-If the project is mostly single crochet, do your sample in single crochet.
+If the project is mostly single crochet, sample in single crochet.
 Lace and texture stitches eat time differently.

 • Re-run the calculator partway through.
-Once you’re an hour or two in, drop the new numbers back in — you’ll get an even more reliable finish date.
+Once you’re an hour or two in, drop the new numbers back in for an even more reliable finish date.

 • Add a buffer for finishing.
-Seaming, blocking, weaving in ends, and adding edgings aren’t counted in the stitching time — pad your estimate by 10–15 % for those.
+Seaming, blocking, weaving in ends and edgings aren’t counted in stitching time — pad your estimate by 10–15 %.

 How Long Will It Take to Crochet That?